sharonpamela/advancedsolutionsbootcamp/flow_enable/flow_enable.rst

 Click on the blueprint icon from the menu on the left (hovering over all of the icons shows their labels).

-Click **Upload Blueprint** and navigate to the blueprint provided for this course at:
+Click **Upload Blueprint** and navigate to the blueprint provided for this course:

 .. figure:: images/blueprint.png